Maude Kathleen Deasey: Australian Women's Army Service

 While with the Chaplains Department Deasey also published a booklet Readings and Prayers for Members of Army Women's Services (1944) which was widely distributed.
-This booklet included a forward by Princess Alice, Duchess of Gloucester.
+This booklet included a foreword by Princess Alice, Duchess of Gloucester.

 In 1946, Deasey represented the Women's Army Service at the Victory march in London as a part of the Australian Victory Contingent.

 She transferred to the reserves on 25 January 1947.

 Post war career

 After the war Deasey worked with the Australian Department of Immigration to help place migrant families.
 From 1950 to 1952 she returned to Europe where she travelled extensively and studied the French language for a year at the Sorbonne in Paris.

 Back in Australia she administered a sponsorship scheme for the World Council of Churches which was aimed at assisting immigrants from Europe who had no friends or relatives in Australia to help them by finding them sponsorship.

 From 1958 to 1959 she travelled to the United States where, using a Ford Foundation grant, she was a teaching fellow in the faculty of education at New York University.

 In the 1960s, back in Australia again, she held a number of roles including as a tutor at the University of Melbourne, principal of St Ann's College at the University of Adelaide and a teacher at Larnook Domestic Arts Teachers' College.